Ringdown stability: greybody factors as stable gravitational-wave observables

 The quasinormal mode spectrum of black holes plays a crucial role in the modelling of post-merger ringdown signals.
 However, the spectrum is extremely sensitive to small deformations of the system and describes the linear response only in a certain (not precisely defined) timeframe after the merger.
 We argue here that the greybody factors, recently shown to describe the ringdown spectral amplitude at relatively high frequencies, are instead stable under small perturbations of the system and free of certain ambiguities that plague the quasinormal mode spectrum.
 Our analysis also unveils a nontrivial interplay: while certain ringdown quantities are dominated by the contribution of spectrally unstable quasinormal modes, these modes conspire to produce stable observables.
 Thus, we propose a complementary approach to ringdown studies, which circumvents some limitations of the standard quasinormal mode description.

 {\bf Introduction.} The black hole~(BH) spectroscopy program \cite{Dreyer:2003bv,Detweiler:1980gk,Berti:2005ys,Gossan:2011ha} is a cornerstone of strong-field tests of General Relativity~(GR)~\cite{LIGOScientific:2021sio,Berti:2015itd,Berti:2018vdi} and a unique way to test the nature of compact remnants formed after a coalescence~\cite{Cardoso:2019rvt}.
 It aims at extracting the remnant's vibrational spectrum, i.e. its quasinormal modes~(QNMs)~\cite{Vishveshwara:1970zz,Kokkotas:1999bd,Berti:2009kk,Konoplya:2011qq}, during the ringdown stage of a binary merger.
-Within linear perturbation theory, the signal at intermediate times after the merger is described by a superposition of the QNMs~\cite{Leaver:1986gd} of the remnant as the latter relaxes towards a stable end-state.
-If the remnant is a BH, GR predicts that the infinite tower of QNMs is uniquely described by its mass and spin, allowing for multiple null-hypothesis tests of gravity~\cite{Isi:2019aib,Franchini:2023eda}, the nature of the remnant~\cite{Maggio:2020jml,Maggio:2021ans,Maggio:2023fwy}, as well as the astrophysical environment around compact objects~\cite{Barausse:2014tra,Cardoso:2021wlq,Cardoso:2022whc,Destounis:2022obl}.
+Within linear perturbation theory, the signal at intermediate times after the merger is described by a superposition of the QNMs~\cite{Leaver:1986gd} of the remnant till it relaxes to a stable end-state.
+If the remnant is a BH, GR predicts that the infinite tower of QNMs is uniquely described by its mass and spin, allowing for multiple null-hypothesis tests of gravity~\cite{Isi:2019aib,Franchini:2023eda}, the nature of the remnant~\cite{Maggio:2020jml,Maggio:2021ans,Maggio:2023fwy}, and the astrophysical environment around compact objects~\cite{Barausse:2014tra,Cardoso:2021wlq,Cardoso:2022whc,Destounis:2022obl}.